sk-ruban/adventofcode/README.md

 # Advent of Code

-Here are my Advent of Code (AoC) puzzle solutions solved using Python 3.9
+Here are my Advent of Code (AoC) solutions solved using the following:
+* 2021 - Python
+* 2022 - Python